AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 .. code-block:: ada

-      procedure Something (A, B : Root) is begin
+      procedure Something (A : in out Root; B : Root) is begin
          A := B;
          --  Root'Clone (B, A);